gruz/cv/README.md

 During that time I have developed and support several joomla extensions, some of which are rather popular.
 I believe that my joomla extension speak about my skills in the best way.
 See a little more about my Joomla experience below.

-In 2017 I decided to try new technologies and for a short time I got significant experience with Laravel, FreeSwitch, FusionPBX and IP telephony in general, Angular and some new minor experience with other frontend technologies and linux administration.
+In 2017 I decided to try new technologies and for a short time I got significant experience with Laravel, FreeSwitch, FusionPBX and IP telephony in general, Angular and some new minor experience with other frontend technologies.
+Improved my linux administration skills.

 My Joomla extensions: http://gruz.org.ua/extensions.html